iwanalabs/econagents/docs/source/Tutorial.rst

 How State Management Works
 --------------------------

 The Prisoner's Dilemma experiment uses the econagents framework's hierarchical state management system.
-In ``examples/prisoner/state.py``, the game state is defined with three components:
+In ``examples/prisoner/state.py``, you can find the three components:

 .. code-block:: python